Marianne Rørvik

 Marianne Rørvik (born 2 August 1983) is a Norwegian curler from Oslo.
-She is the skip of the Norwegian national women's curling team.

 Rørvik has played in nine straight (1997–2005) World Junior Curling Championships, winning gold in 2004 playing third for Linn Githmark.
 In 2002, she was added as an alternate player on the Dordi Nordby rink.
 In 2005, she played second for the team, which included a trip to the 2006 Winter Olympics and a fourth-place finish.
 In 2006, she was promoted as the team's third, and finally with the retirement of Nordby in 2008, she got to skip the national team.

 Personal life

 Rørvik is in a relationship with fellow curler Torger Nergård and is mother of two children Karine (b.
 2010) & Thale (b.
 2013).
 She works as a senior advisor at Norwegian Water Sources and Energy.